 The horizontal axis is time, and each row shows what a CPU is executing.
 The different colors indicate that different things are running.
 The really tall slices are kernel mode execution, the thin black line is the idle process, and the medium height slices are user mode execution.
 We can see that CPU0 is mostly handling incoming network traffic in a user mode process, with 18 switches into kernel mode.
 CPU1 is maybe half idle, with a lot of jumps into kernel mode, doing interrupt processing for tcpdump.
 CPU2 is almost totally idle, except for a brief chunk when a timer interrupt fires.

 What’s happening is that every time a packet comes in, an interrupt is triggered to notify tcpdump about the packet.
-The packet is then delivered the packet to the process that called
+The packet is then delivered to the process that called

 recvmsg on CPU0.
 Note that running tcpdump isn’t cheap, and it actually consumes 7% of a server if you turn it on when the server is running at full load.
 This only dumps network traffic, and it’s already at 7x the budget we have for tracing everything!
 If we were to look at this in detail, we’d see that Linux’s TCP/IP stack has a large instruction footprint, and workloads like tcpdump will consistently come in and wipe that out of the l1i and l2 caches.